jianfch/stable-ts/README.md

 The reliability of the `nonspeech_sections` varies by audio and settings.
 It is generally recommended to use `vad=False` for audio with no sound in the gaps and `vad=True` otherwise.
-The respective sensitive can be also tuned.
+Their respective sensitivities can be tuned.
 See [Visualizing Suppression](#visualizing-suppression).

 If the result contains word-level data (i.e. word-timestamps), only `nonspeech_sections` that overlap the duration of the gap and words adjacent to the gap are considered to avoid clipping